-ICP procedures for unpressurized COPV using impact protectors should require controlled access authorized by the jurisdictional authority to work within close proximity to the COPV.
+ICP procedures for unpressurized COPV using impact protectors should require controlled access authorized by the jurisdictional authority to work near the COPV.
 Caution signs should be displayed near the COPV to make personnel aware of the impact sensitivity and to utilize the impact protective covers.